At a Glance

 The 540-acre Brisbane Baylands site was once open water and tidal mudflats of San Francisco Bay, which began to be filled in the early 1900s to accommodate the growing Southern Pacific Railroad and a municipal landfill.
 These past uses resulted in contamination and a state-mandated cleanup issued in the late-1980s.

-Through its development planning Baylands Development recognized an opportunity to revitalize the communty while improving ecological function and providing strategies to address sea level rise.
+Baylands Development recognized an opportunity to revitalize the community while improving ecological function and providing strategies to address sea level rise.
 Following remediation, Baylands Development proposes a mixed-use development that will include more than 130 acres of open space with restored native habitat to include tidal and freshwater wetlands, upland areas, and transition areas.